Shelley Bacchus, RN, MS

 Paula is a nurse with experience in peri-operative, telemetry, oncology, and med-surgical nursing in a hospital-based setting as well as home health nursing.
 She also has experience as a clinical coordinator in a multi-disciplinary pain management facility and holds certifications in case management and as a certified disability management specialist in workers compensation and disability insurance.
 She has been a Clinical Educator with the Independent Drug Information Service since 2005.

-Viola has 13 years’ experience in academic detailing and education.
-She received her PharmD from Northeastern University in Boston.
+Viola has 15 years’ experience in academic detailing and education.
+She received her Pharm.D. from Northeastern University in Boston.
 She previously worked as a consultant at CVS Caremark, where she provided appropriate drug therapy and consulted in various disease states such as asthma, diabetes, dyslipidemia, mental health, gastroenterology and rheumatology.
-Viola has been a Clinical Educator for the Independent Drug Information Service since 2014.
+Viola has been a Clinical Educator with Alosa Health since 2014.

 Susan Reeves, RN

 Susan has 30 plus years of nursing experience.
 She has earned several awards of excellence in nursing.
 She has a vast experience in nursing which includes medical, surgical, critical care, post anesthesia care, dialysis, and administrative supervisory.
 She designed and instructed an EKG course in an oral surgery center.
 She has management experience and was clinical director of education in a long-term care facility.
-She is one of the newer members of the Alosa Health team.
+Susan has been a Clinical Educator with Alosa Health since 2016.

 Kathy Smith, RPh